 Because we understand that your roof is a significant investment, we offer roof financing options that allow you to pay for your project with predictable monthly payments that do not tap into your home’s equity.
 We can also assist with homeowners insurance claims, and in many cases work directly with your insurance company to ensure that all documentation is provided and the process goes as smoothly as possible.

 Check out our reviews to hear what other clients have to say about their experience with us.
-Roofing Depot of FL – We’ll Knock Your Shingles Off.
+Stronghold Roofing & Solar In & Near Lakeland, Florida – We’ll Knock Your Shingles Off.
+Get In Touch!